On the Moy-Prasad filtration: Introduction

 \textbf{Conventions and notation.} If $M$ is a free module over some ring $A$, and if there is no danger of confusion, then we denote the associated scheme whose functor of points is $B \mapsto M \otimes_A B$ for any $A$-algebra $B$ also by $M$.
 In addition, if $G$ and $T$ are schemes over a scheme $S$, then we may abbreviate the base change $G \times_S T$ by $G_T$; and, if $T=\Spec A$ for some ring $A$, then we may also write $G_A$ instead of $G_T$.

 When we talk about the identity component of a smooth group scheme $G$ of finite presentation, we mean the unique open subgroup scheme whose fibers are the connected components of the respective fibers of the original scheme that contains the identity.
 The identity component of $G$ will be denoted by $G^0$.
+If $G$ is a group scheme defined over a ring $R$, then $\Lie(G)$ denotes the corresponding Lie algebra functor over $R$, and, if $f: G \ra H$ is a map between group schemes over $R$, then we write $\Lie(f)$ for the corresponding induced map $\Lie(G) \ra \Lie(H)$.

 Throughout the paper, we require reductive groups to be connected.